ablygo/ablygo.github.io/syntax-ideas.md

 message that's easy to encounter they get the best of both worlds: legibility, and a learning moment when the compiler explains where their intuition breaks.

 One question is abstraction.
-If I define my own `ifThenElse` function will I lose the warning.
+If I define my own `ifThenElse` function will I lose the warning?
 My solution to that is to allow an annotation (subject to bike shedding)
 ```haskell
 #[dontHoist(t,f)]